-Since then, the City of Galveston has implemented a series of emergency orders related to COVID-19, including a Stay at Home order.
-There are also restrictions on hotels, short-term rentals, restaurant dining rooms, bars, major attractions, and charter fishing operations.
-A full list of the orders is available below.
+The City of Galveston had implemented a series of emergency orders related to COVID-19, including a Stay at Home order.
+There were also restrictions on hotels, short-term rentals, restaurant dining rooms, bars, major attractions, and charter fishing operations.
+The public beaches also are closed.
+A full list of the orders in effect through April 30 is available below.

-The City of Galveston will continue to provide all city services, however we encourage city business be handled online or via phone where possible.
+The City of Galveston continues to provide all city services, however we encourage city business be handled online or via phone where possible.

 These measures are being taken in an effort to protect the public health, particularly our most vulnerable populations, and to slow the progression of this virus, which in turn eases the burden on medical care providers.
 Preserving the health and safety of our staff allows city services to continue without interruptions.